Ads/materials on the Media Center are classified as follows:

 A legal term referring to protection granted by the U.S. Copyright Office to an individual or organization to protect against the use of an original, protected work without expressed consent.
 See: Registered Trademark, Patent.

-A search option in the Media Center that enables users to identify ads/materials within their budget by selecting from a price list the maximum amount their budget will allow.
+A search option in the Media Center that allows users to find ads/materials within their budget.

 Cost Per Thousand (CPM)

 A cost-efficiency measure that indicates an estimated cost of reaching 1,000 readers, viewers, or listeners through an advertisement.

 An ad/material or campaign designed to "counter" or oppose another product or position.
 See: Counter- Marketing.

 Refers to integrated marketing and communication efforts aimed at countering the marketing efforts of an entity that opposes or competes with another product or position.
 See: Counter Advertising.

 The percentage of households or individuals in a defined area that have access to a specific advertising medium.

 Date an ad/material or campaign was included in the Media Center.